jancumps/pico_scpi_usbtmc_labtool/README.md

 # pico_scpi_usbtmc_labtool
-proof of concept for a LabVIEW compatible instrument on a Raspberry Pico
+LabVIEW compatible instrument on a Raspberry Pico

 Prerequisites:
 Toolchain (and IDE) that can build Pico projects with CMake